kacheit/BasiCS/README.md

-LearnCS
+BasiCS
 =======

-LearnCS's aim is to provide an interactive web experience for students to learn core algorithms and data structures.
+BasiCS's aim is to provide an interactive web experience for students to learn core algorithms and data structures.

 To-Do
 -----